The UNLOAD command exports data from a MaxCompute project to external storage (OSS or Hologres) for use by other computing engines.

 Examples

-Export the data from the sale_detail table in the MaxCompute project to OSS.
-The data in the sale_detail table is as follows:
+Export data from the sale_detail table in a MaxCompute project to OSS.
+The following sample data is from the sale_detail table:

 -- Partition fields: sale_date, region